 A Common Challenge

-According to the Glaucoma Adherence and Persistency Study, people with glaucoma take, on average, only 64% of their prescribed eyedrop doses, and an even fewer—10%—take their medication continuously for one year without any breaks.
-Yet, 95% of patients tell their doctor they never miss taking their eyedrops.
+According to the Glaucoma Adherence and Persistency Study, people with glaucoma take, on average, only 64 percent of their prescribed eyedrop doses, and an even fewer - 10 percent - take their medication continuously for one year without any breaks.
+Yet, 95 percent of patients tell their doctor they never miss taking their eyedrops.

 If you see yourself in these statistics, don't be afraid to admit to your doctor that you've fallen short.
 Misrepresenting your medication-taking habits harms only you.
 For example, if you don't stick to the regimen and your condition deteriorates, your doctor may prescribe a higher dosage, a different drug, or multiple drugs that could produce more side effects or be more expensive.
 Or you might need to undergo a surgical procedure that could have been avoided by following the doctor's treatment plan.
 Or worse, you could lose your sight.